cikay/language-detection/README.md

 python
 ```

 Run the following code to train the model and test a sample sentence.
 It will print out the test prediction rate like `Epoch 0: 6789 / 12000` for each epoch and lastly for given Kurdish Kurmaji sentence it will print out `Kurdish Kurmanji`.
-Note that it will takes couples of time to complete
+Note that it takes about 1 minute to print out first epoch results and 20 minutes for completion

 ```py
 from data_loader import load_data